Köln-class frigate

-The ships of the F120 Köln class of frigates were the first major warships built in Germany after World War II.
+The F120 or Köln class was a six-ship class of frigates operated by the Bundesmarine.
+The ships of this class were the first major warships built in Germany after World War II.

 They were the world's first ships to feature a combined diesel and gas propulsion system.
-The ships received numerous refits during their long careers with new electronics and torpedo tubes.
-They were replaced by Type 122 frigates in the 1980s and four ships were sold to the Turkish Navy.
+The ships were mainly constructed for anti-submarine warfare.
+All of the class' ships received numerous refits during their long careers with new electronics and torpedo tubes being fitted.
+They were eventually replaced by Type 122 frigates in the 1980s with Braunschweig being the last to be decommissioned in 1989.
+Four ships of the class were sold to the Turkish Navy.